chandanhpcic/docs/source/manual/gui.rst

 General User Interface
 ===========================

-This article explains the basics of the OPNsense Graphical User Interface or GUI for short.
+This article explains the basics of the Reticen8 Graphical User Interface or GUI for short.

 ----------
 User Login
 ----------
 Before we can take a look at the GUI options we need to login.
-The default user is root and the password is opnsense.
+The default user is root and the password is reticen8.

 .. image:: images/login.png